-The Malaysian government provides a procurement regime ("Government Procurement Policies") which regulates the acquisition of government contracts in relation to works, supplies and services.
+The Malaysian government provides a procurement regime ("Government Procurement Policies"), which regulates the acquisition of government contracts in relation to works, supplies and services.
 As public hospitals in Malaysia are established by the federal government, any work, supply and services contract that is entered into by public hospitals is governed by the Government Procurement Policies.

 Under the Government Procurement Policies, all individuals, companies or corporate bodies intending to participate in government procurement are required to undergo a registration process.
-However, if the procurement of supplies and services is of a value of up to MYR50,000 (approximately USD12,415) and is directly through an order issued by the government, the requirement of registration is waived.
+However, if the procurement of supplies and services is of a value of up to MYR 50,000 (approximately USD 12,753) and is directly through an order issued by the government, the registration requirement is waived.

-The Government Procurement Policies are essentially based on five main principles, namely: public accountability; transparency; value for money; open and fair competition; and fair dealing.
+The Government Procurement Policies are essentially based on five main principles: public accountability; transparency; value for money; open and fair competition; and fair dealing.